How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 You’re Finished with Validation, Now What?

-When you finish the product validation report, you will have a Yes or No answer if a product can meet your requirements.
+When you complete the product validation report, you will have a definitive answer of either ‘Yes’ or ‘No’ regarding whether a product can meet your requirements.
 If a factory can make it, you will also estimate the total landed cost (manufacturing cost + shipping + duty/fees +, etc.) and any potential regulatory issues.

-If the validation comes up with No, a factory cannot make it, or a manufacturer cannot make it profitably, you have two options.
+If the validation comes up ‘No’, a factory cannot produce it, or a manufacturer cannot produce it profitably, you have two options.

-When you come up with Yes, your product can be suitably made to your specifications, and then you can move to the full sourcing phase.
+When you come up with ’YES’, your product can be tailored to your specifications, and then you can proceed to the full sourcing phase.

 At the end of the product validation step, you should have a much better understanding of your product, the manufacturing requirements, and more.
-It is common for people to go back and change parts of their product based on the information they learned during validation.
+It is common for people to revisit and modify parts of their product based on the information they learned during validation.
 One of the reasons is to make it cheaper or easier to make and source.
-So, at this point, you may want to go back and update your product specification sheet.
+At this point, you may want to review and update your product specification sheet.
 You can start sourcing your product once you finish the new product spec sheet.

 Cosmo Sourcing // Go Straight To The Source!